-MORPC is the regional voice, trusted convener and catalyst bringing Central Ohio communities to collaborate on best practices and plan for the future growth and sustainability of our region.
+At MORPC, our board members and staff work collectively to advance the organization's mission and achieve our aspirations.
+MORPC's mission is to be the regional voice, trusted convener and catalyst, bringing Central Ohio communities together to collaborate on best practices and plan for the future growth and sustainability of the region.